Section 5: Getting Into the Hartland

 So we stood there and waited… waited for a very slow SUV to pick its way up the cratered road.
 So we stood there.
 Watching this truck pick its way at 3 mph on a horrible road in nowheresville Hartland.
 The lady driving stopped and said hello to us – equally perplexed I guess.
 Then my dad noticed what caused all the rattling – a bear cage in a trailer!

 Moving on… Cross a little cascading brook with no name.
-I only mention this because Connecticut Waterfalls lists this as the “Cascades Near Balance Rock Road” and as a result, I must therefore write a page about them.
+I only mention this because the Connecticut Waterfalls guidebook lists this as the “Cascades Near Balance Rock Road” and as a result, I must therefore write a page about them.

 So if you enjoyed the Indian Council Caves page that added nothing, you’ll enjoy this page even more!